 Why is the certification scoring threshold for i1 Assessments (83 domain-average minimum score) higher than for r2 Assessments (62 domain-average minimum score)?
 Is HITRUST raising the bar on what it takes to earn a certification?

 While it may appear that HITRUST raised the bar for certifying an i1 Assessment relative to an r2 Assessment, i1 and r2 Assessments actually enforce a very similar certification threshold as shown in the following table.
 In an r2 Assessment, the highest achievable score when assessing through the Implemented level is a 75.
 In an i1 Assessment the highest score achievable when assessing through the implemented level is 100.
-So the certification “bar” is equal for an i1 and an r2 Certification.
+So the certification “bar” is equal for all HITRUST assessment types.

 What determines whether an i1 Validated Assessment will result in HITRUST issuing a certification report as opposed to just a validated assessment report?
 In other words, what scoring is needed to get an i1 Certification?